OnyX Mac disk utility tool

 - Parameters: This section offers dozens of options for changing the way your Mac operates.
 From general choices about display speeds and graphic effects to customization options for the Finder and the Dock, it lets you fine-tune all the parts of your computer that you thought were stuck that way for good.
 As a bonus, if you’ve somehow lost control over new parameters, there’s an option of restoring defaults that comes in handy.

 OnyX is unlike any other disk manager I’ve used.
 It doesn’t simply meet the user halfway; instead, it demands a high level of input and proficiency.
 Here’s what I noticed:

 One place the app is lacking is in automated features.
 A great deal of foresight and careful calibration are required to automate some necessary processes (like malware detection and other maintenance tasks), and even then, you might not catch everything you meant to.
 If you don’t have spare time to figure out all the settings, you may try more user-friendly solutions.
-For example, CleanMyMac X by MacPaw (love it or hate it) has automated cleanup tools and pretty impressive design.
+For example, CleanMyMac X by MacPaw — love it or hate it — has automated cleanup tools and a pretty impressive design.

 Here’s what I mean:

 If you like to play around with this app, download its free version here.